General Standards of Conduct

 - When a claim involves an employee of the College other than a faculty member, the investigation will typically be assigned to a Co-Director of Human Resources.
-The Title IX Coordinator may delegate responsibility for the investigation to another member of the professional staff or person or persons authorized by the College as appropriate when the situation involves a Title IX/VAWA related claim.
+The Title IX Director may delegate responsibility for the investigation to another member of the professional staff or person or persons authorized by the College as appropriate when the situation involves a Title IX/VAWA related claim.
 Any corrective action toward a member of the professional staff will be based on standard College procedures.
 The College, in its sole discretion, makes disciplinary decisions.

-- Student complaints about a faculty member or another employee of the College will be reviewed by either the Vice Provost (in the case of a faculty member), the Title IX Coordinator (in situations involving Title IX/VAWA related claims) or a Co-Director of Human Resources (in the case of an employee).
+- Student complaints about a faculty member or another employee of the College will be reviewed by either the Vice Provost (in the case of a faculty member), the Title IX Director (in situations involving Title IX/VAWA related claims) or a Co-Director of Human Resources (in the case of an employee).

-- Faculty or staff complaints about a student will be reviewed by the Title IX Coordinator or trained designee.
+- Faculty or staff complaints about a student will be reviewed by the Title IX Director or trained designee.
 The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

 - Student complaints about other students will be reviewed and investigated per the Sexual Misconduct and Relationship Violence Policy by the Title IX Coordinator or Director of Student Rights and Responsibilities.
 The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

 Confidentiality will be maintained throughout the investigation to the extent practical and consistent with the College’s need to undertake a full and impartial investigation.
-Only those with a business need-to-know will be involved in the investigation.
+Only those with a need-to-know will be involved in the investigation.

-In appropriate cases, the College may determine that the misconduct was motivated by bias, insofar as a Reporting Party was selected on the basis of his or her race, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age or disability.
+In appropriate cases, the College may determine that the misconduct was motivated by bias, insofar as a Reporting Party was selected on the basis of their race, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age or disability.
 Where the College determines that the misconduct was motivated by bias, the College may elect to increase the sanction imposed as a result of this motivation.
 Disciplinary sanctions may range from probation to permanent separation from the College.
 They may also include any educational, remedial or corrective actions as warranted.